 Belgium

-The region that is now Belgium was part of the larger region known as Gallia Belgica by the Romans, and was inhabited by Belgae (a mix of Celtic and Germanic peoples).
+During the Roman Empire, the area that is now Belgium was part of the province of Gallia Belgica, and was inhabited by Belgae (a mix of Celtic and Germanic peoples).
 This area was inhabited by several Celtic tribes before the Roman conquest in the first century BC.
-However, during the fourth and fifth centuries AD, significant changes took place due to the decline of the Western Roman Empire and the arrival of Germanic tribes.
+Cities such as Tournai and Tongeren were Roman settlements, and the region was characterized by Roman influence and urbanization.

 By the fourth century, the Roman Empire was facing numerous challenges, including invasions and internal strife.
 In 406 AD, Germanic tribes, including the Vandals, Alans, and Suebi, crossed the Rhine River and invaded Gaul, which included present-day Belgium.
 These incursions weakened the Roman control over the region.